LIUFENGKE/LIUFENGKE.github.io/aboutme.md

 subtitle: Live to the point of tears
 ---

-My name is Fengke Liu(刘风克).
+My name is Fengke Liu (刘风克).
 Or you can call my english name Kevin.
 The following is my basic information:

 - I am studying Statistics in Korea University.
-- I'm

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- I am living in Seoul now.
+- I am into cooking, traveling and reading books.

+Attached Files:

+- This is my Academic CV
+- This is my job-seeking CV